-The EU is the world's largest producer of motor vehicles.
+The EU is among the world's largest producers of motor vehicles.
 The automotive industry is therefore central to Europe's prosperity.
 It is a huge employer of skilled workforce and a key driver of knowledge and innovation.
 It represents Europe's largest private investor in research and development (R&D).
 It also makes a major contribution to EU's Gross Domestic Product (GDP), and exports far more than it imports.

 The main objectives of the European Commission regarding the automotive sector are: